Magic Kingdom

 Rock Hopkins, former editor of The Carousel News & Trader, says carousels were popular in the early 1900s because of their romance.

-“They were quite beautiful—hand carved detail all around, lights, music, spinning (pretty fast in those days),” Hopkins says.
-“In a huge population boom, industry and cities and urban populations grew and dating also entered the new world.
+“They were quite beautiful—hand-carved detail all around, lights, music, spinning (pretty fast in those days),” Hopkins says.
+“In a huge population boom, industry, cities, and urban populations grew, and dating also entered the new world.
 These carousels were built for young adults.”

 In 1927, the owners of Electric Park and the city of Detroit entered into a long legal battle over the park’s existence.
 Fires had destroyed sections of the park, and the area was considered an eyesore.
 The city condemned Electric Park in 1927, and the Liberty was returned to the Philadelphia Toboggan Company.

-Although Liberty enjoyed a long career in New Jersey, Carousel production in general stalled out in the 1930s.
+Although Liberty enjoyed a long career in New Jersey, Carousel production, in general, stalled out in the 1930s.
 The Great Depression was partly responsible for the decline, but so was the invention of the automobile.
-It is ironic that the Motor City of Detroit—the city Liberty first called home—was the same city that led to the demise in carousels’ popularity.
+Ironically, the Motor City of Detroit—the city Liberty first called home—was the same city that led to the demise of carousels’ popularity.

 “The world was different and Ford made it so,” Hopkins says.
 “Cars could take people further.”

-The American landscape paintings at top of the canopy were replaced by scenes from the Cinderella movie, but the Liberty Maidens themselves still adorn the exterior, and the old western influenced carvings on the horses also remain.
+The American landscape paintings at the top of the canopy were replaced by scenes from the Cinderella movie, but the Liberty Maidens themselves still adorn the exterior, and the old Western-influenced carvings on the horses also remain.

 The only early photo of Liberty available to date appears on the PTC’s archive website, but it’s not clear if the photo was taken in Philadelphia or Detroit.
 Many photos of Electric Park exist on the Detroit Historical Society website, detroithistorical.org.

 Often, a photo of another Philadelphia Toboggan Company carousel named Miss Liberty (PTC #47) is mistakenly used to identify Liberty.
 Miss Liberty currently operates at Hershey Park in Pennsylvania.
-It was built in 1919 by some of the same carvers as Liberty, and has a similar patriotic theme and décor.
+It was built in 1919 by some of the same carvers as Liberty, who used similar patriotic themes and décor.
 Many modern-day photos of Miss Liberty can be found online if you want to get a feel for what Liberty’s original coloring may have looked like.

 “Carousels were so popular in the heyday of amusement parks that many parks had more than one,” Gardner says.
 “Estimates are that there were as many as 4000-5000 carousels in America during the “Golden Age” of carousels.
 Sadly, most have been lost.
 PTC #46 is a great remaining example of the artistry of carousel carvers, painters, and manufacturers.”

 There is no rhyme or reason as to why Liberty was saved while so many other similar showpieces were not.
-By sheer coincidence, this massive, costly, wooden ride from up north needed a home at the same time a guy from Hollywood needed a show-stopping fairy tale carousel down south.
+By sheer coincidence, this massive, costly, wooden ride from up north needed a home, and at the same time, a guy from Hollywood needed a show-stopping fairy tale carousel down south.

 Probably no one who remembers Liberty’s debut at the Palace Gardens remains to tell the tale.
 But it shouldn’t be forgotten that the world’s largest carousel got its start in Detroit long before it became a Disney icon.